Real Madrid beats Galatasaray 1-0 in Champions League

 The Belgian goalkeeper stopped another Andone effort from a corner soon after when Marcelo failed to intercept a pass.

-Madrid came into the game off a defeat to Mallorca in the Spanish league and coach Zinedine Zidane made six changes to the starting lineup.
-Most crucial was the introduction of Hazard, whose fine cut-back pass set up Kroos to score with a deflected shot after Galatasaray had given the ball away cheaply in defense.
+Madrid came into the game off a defeat to Mallorca in the Spanish league and Zidane made six changes to the starting lineup.
+The most important was the introduction of Hazard, whose fine cut-back pass set up Kroos to score on his 100th Champions League appearance with a deflected shot after Galatasaray had given the ball away cheaply in defense.

 Hazard could have made it 2-0 but hit the bar in Madrid’s best chance of the second half.

-Note: (This story has been corrected to show Tuesday not Wednesday in the first paragraph.)